Luca06Luwa/Linux-Guides/Arch Linux UEFI Install Guide.md

 f.
 Run `EDITOR=nano visudo` to and edit the following permissions.<br>
 Uncomment `%wheel ALL=(ALL) ALL` and add `Defaults rootpw` to the bottom of the file.

-The `Defaults rootpw` is so that you use the root password instead of your user password for sudo. (makes more like windows)
+Note: The `Defaults rootpw` is so that you use the root password instead of your user password for sudo. (makes more like windows)

 ## Bootloader.